The unreasonable effectiveness of Nonstandard Analysis: Introduction

 \subsection{Methodology}

 In this section, we discuss the methodology used in this paper.
 In particular, we try to explain \emph{why} we observe the close connection between the nonstandard and effective versions of mathematical theorems.
-The following argument is somewhat vague but can (and will) be formalised using the formal systems $\P$ or $\H$ from \cite{brie}, which in turn will be introduced in Section \ref{base}. \begin{enumerate} \item First of all, the \emph{nonstandard} definitions of common notions (such as continuity, integrability, convergence, et cetera) in Nonstandard Analysis can be brought into the `normal form' $(\forall^{\st}x)(\exists^{\st}y)\varphi(x, y)$, where $\varphi$ is internal, i.e.\ does not involve `st'.
-This can always be done in $\P$ and usually in $\H$. \item Secondly, the aforementioned `normal form' is closed under \emph{modus ponens}: Indeed, it is not difficult to show that an implication of the form:
+The following argument is somewhat vague but can (and will) be formalised using the formal systems $\P$ or $\H$ from \cite{brie}, which in turn will be introduced in Section \ref{base}. \begin{enumerate} \item The \emph{nonstandard} definitions of continuity, integrability, convergence, etc.\ in Nonstandard Analysis can be brought into the `normal form' $(\forall^{\st}x)(\exists^{\st}y)\varphi(x, y)$, where $\varphi$ does not involve `st'.
+This can be done in $\P$ and usually also in $\H$. \item The aforementioned `normal form' is closed under \emph{modus ponens}; indeed, it is not difficult to show that an implication of the form:

 can \emph{also} be brought into a normal form $(\forall^{\st}x)(\exists^{\st}y)\varphi(x, y)$.
 Hence, it seems theorems formulated solely with nonstandard definitions can be brought into the latter normal form.
-This can always be done in $\H$ and $\P$. \item Thirdly, the normal form $(\forall^{\st}x)(\exists^{\st}y)\varphi(x, y)$ has exactly the right structure to yield the effective version $(\forall x)\varphi(x, t(x))$.
+This can always be done in $\H$ and $\P$. \item The normal form $(\forall^{\st}x)(\exists^{\st}y)\varphi(x, y)$ has exactly the right structure to yield the effective version $(\forall x)\varphi(x, t(x))$.
 In particular, from the proof of the normal form $(\forall^{\st}x)(\exists^{\st}y)\varphi(x, y)$ (inside $\H$ or $\P$), a term $s$ can be `read off' such that $(\forall x)(\exists y\in s(x))\varphi(x, y)$ has a proof inside a system \emph{involving no Nonstandard Analysis}.
 The term $t$ is then defined in terms of $s$. \end{enumerate} It goes without saying that most technical details have been omitted from the above sketch, this in order to promote intuitive understanding.
 Nonetheless, the previous three steps form the skeleton of the template $\CI$ introduced in Section~\ref{detail}.
-For the remainder of this paper, he notion of `normal form' shall \emph{always} refer to a formula of the form $(\forall^{\st}x)(\exists^{\st}y)\varphi(x, y)$ with $\varphi$ internal, i.e.\ without `st'.
+For the remainder of this paper, the notion of `normal form' shall \emph{always} refer to a formula of the form $(\forall^{\st}x)(\exists^{\st}y)\varphi(x, y)$ with $\varphi$ internal, i.e.\ without `st'.